SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/grant.rst

      - Database, Schema, Table
      - For a role to create and manage objects, it needs the ``CREATE`` and ``USAGE`` permissions at the respective level
    * - ``USAGE``
-     - Database, Schema
+     - Schema
-     - For a role to create and manage objects, it needs the ``CREATE`` and ``USAGE`` permissions at the respective level
+     - For a role to see tables in a schema, it needs the ``USAGE`` permissions
    * - ``SELECT``
      - Table
      - Allows a user to run :ref:`select` queries on table contents
    * - ``INSERT``
      - Table
      - Allows a user to run :ref:`copy_from` and :ref:`insert` statements to load data into a table